Reticulitermes tibialis

-Reticulitermes tibialis, the arid-land subterranean termite, is a species of termite in the family Rhinotermitidae.
+Reticulitermes tibialis, the arid-land subterranean termite, is a species of termite in the family Heterotermitidae.
 It is found in the United States, mostly in the western half, occurring in deserts, prairies and other dry locations.

 Description

 Subterranean termites in the genus Reticulitermes are difficult to distinguish morphologically.
 Other similar species found in much the same geographical area are Reticulitermes flavipes, Reticulitermes virginicus and Reticulitermes hageni.
 Reticulitermes tibialis tends to live in drier habitats and can be distinguished from the other species by gene sequencing.
 Winged adults of this species are about 10 mm in length.
 They have a broad prothorax and are black, with black legs.

 Distribution and habitat

 Reticulitermes tibialis has a wider distribution in North America than other members of its genus.
 Its range includes most of the western and north central parts of the United States as far east as Illinois.
-In the east, it coexists with R. flavipes, R. virginicus and R. hageni, and south of Lake Michigan, its range overlaps with that of Reticulitermes arenicola.
+In the east, it coexists with R. flavipes, R. virginicus and R. hageni, and south of Lake Michigan, its range overlaps with that of Reticulitermes arenincola.
 It mostly occurs in deserts and arid locations such as prairies with hard-packed or alkaline soil, canyons, river valleys and among sand dunes.
 It occurs at altitudes of up to 2200 m and more in the Rocky Mountains.
 As well as wooden structures, it attacks logs and fallen timber, and in deserts feeds on creosote and greasewood bushes.